nyu-ossd-s18/qutebrowser-team/meeting-minutes.md

   * Came up with a few issues we might consider posting (after we sure they're actually issues/haven't been addressed yet).

 ### Meeting 3: Monday Mar 26, 2018:

+  * Updated the projects page to reflect this week's milestones.

+    * See [Sprint 1 Task Board](https://github.com/nyu-ossd-s18/qutebrowser-team/projects/2) for this week's milestones (and progress))
   * Went through the issues we identified and had discussion re: how we might go about solving each one.

   * Picked out first issue we wanted to focus on.

   * Made plan / divided work to go through code base so that we can possibly resolve the issue.

   * Took some time to confirm one of the issues we identified is a decent issue / has not been posted / made plan to post it.

 <!-- (Things to keep track of for progress and end-of-semester presentation: